RupaChandram/Namaste-React/class-2-ignite-your-app.md

 ### 5) What is difference between `dependencies` vs `devDependencies`?

-    => dependencies : Packages that are required in production environment as well as in developement environment (globally).
+    => dependencies : Packages that are required in your project.
     => devDependencies : Packages that are used for only development environment.

 ### 6) What is Tree Shaking?